Disconnected entanglement entropy as a marker of edge modes in a periodically driven Kitaev chain: Detection of the anomalous edge modes with periodically modulated hopping parameter through DEE

 In Fig.~\ref{fig_sd_sym}, the DEE ($S_{D}$) is plotted as a function of the drive frequency $\omega$ to find the contribution of both the anomalous modes and the zero-energy modes to the DEE.
 As is evident from Fig.~\ref{fig_sd_sym}, in the approximate range of frequencies between $[1.6,1.8]$, the non-zero and integer-quantized contribution of the anomalous modes and the zero-energy modes to the DEE enables us to detect these edge modes.
-In this range of frequencies, there are four anomalous modes and two Floquet zero-energy Majorana modes (two zero-energy Majorana modes are generated at $\omega=2$ for $\gamma_{0}=1$, as can be seen from the analytical calculation provided in Appendix~\ref{app_gap}) and the DEE is nearly equal to $6\ln(2)$.
-Thus, we observe that $S_{D}/\ln(2)$ matches exactly with the total number of edge modes (the zero-energy Majorana modes as well as the anomalous modes) for $1.6 \lesssim \omega \lesssim 1.8$.
+In this range of frequencies, there are two anomalous modes and one Floquet zero-energy Majorana mode at each edge of the chain (one zero-energy Majorana mode at each edge is generated at $\omega=2$ for $\gamma_{0}=1$; as the Floquet quasienergy gap closes at $\omega=2$ for $\gamma_{0}=1$, which can be seen from the analytical calculation presented in Appendix~\ref{app_hgap}) and the DEE is nearly equal to $3\ln(2)$. \tb{Further, it can be observed from Fig.~\ref{fig_sym_L} that the DEE converges to the value $3\ln(2)$ for sufficiently large system-size $L$ for the drive frequency $\omega=1.7$.} Thus, we observe that $S_{D}/\ln(2)$ matches exactly with the number of edge modes (the zero-energy Majorana modes as well as the anomalous modes) localized at each edge for $1.6 \lesssim \omega \lesssim 1.8$.
 In this range of frequency, the DEE is able to detect the anomalous modes and zero-energy Majorana modes.
 Subsequently, we will illustrate in Sec.~\ref{sec_an_disorder} that the zero-energy Floquet Majorana modes are robust against weak spatial disorder while the anomalous modes are not.